elastic-interval/pretenst-com/tenscript.md

 # Tenscript

 The foundation of our exploration of tensegrity is the ability to generate structures systematically.
-For this we have created **tenscript**, which is a minimalist language describing how to grow and connect.
+For this we have created **tenscript**, which is a minimal language describing how to grow and connect structure.

-## The "Brick" System
+## The "Brick"

 Tenscript builds tensegrities on the basis of the simplest symmetrical unit, made with 6 compression bars and 8 triangles of tension, which we tend to call the tensegrity brick.
 The lengths of its elements are derived from the classic irrational number, the Golden Ratio called "phi" or &phi; (1.61803398874989484820... to be more precise).
 When the 24 cables have length 1, the 6 bars have length &phi;.